kibook/s1kd-tools/tools/s1kd-icncatalog/README.md

 Add an ICN to the catalog.
 Follow with the -u and -n options to specify the URI and notation to use for this ICN.
 The -m option specifies a media group to add the ICN to.

 -c &lt;catalog&gt;
 Specify the catalog file to manage or resolve against.
-By default, the file "icncatalog.xml" in the current directory is used.
+By default, the file `.icncatalog` in the current directory is used.

 -d &lt;ICN&gt;
 Delete an ICN from the catalog.
 The -m option specifies a media group to delete the ICN from.